Postgraduation Modular “Blue Economy Sustainable and Regenerative”

 Course Content

 Module 01.
-Fundamentals of the Sustainable and Regenerative Blue Economy
+Blue Economy and Sustainable and Regenerative Development

 Module 02.
-Water Circularity, Pollution, and Water Security
+Water Circularity, Water Security, Pollution, and Water Scarcity

 Module 03.
-Management of Complex and Cross-Sectoral Projects
+Management of Complex, Cross-sectoral, and Multidisciplinary Projects

 Module 05.
-Investment Support Solutions and Project Financing
+Sustainable Innovation, Investment, and Project Financing

 Module 06.
-Design Thinking and Artificial Intelligence in the Blue Economy
+Artificial Intelligence and Data Science in the Blue Economy

 Module 07.
-Development Models, Strategy, and Action Plan – Final Project
+Development Models, Strategy, Action Plans, and Projects

 Learning Outcomes

-This Postgraduation Program aims to train and prepare professionals to harness the economic, social, and environmental potential of the ocean and aquatic resources.
-Participants will gain knowledge and tools that will allow them to see with a 360° perspective and make confident decisions, to manage a team or region, assess an investment, implement a project, and/or build a career in the blue economy.
+This Postgraduation Program aims to equip and prepare professionals to harness the economic, social, and environmental potential of the ocean and aquatic resources.
+Participants will acquire knowledge and tools that enable them to see with 360º clarity and make confident decisions—whether to manage a team or region, assess an investment, implement a project, and/or build a career in the blue economy.

-The learning objectives of this Postgraduation Program are to:
+The learning objectives of this Postgraduate Program are:

-• Identify and characterize the economic activities that are part of the sustainable and regenerative blue economy;
+• To identify and characterize the economic activities that are part of the sustainable and regenerative blue economy;

-• Highlight the challenges facing the blue economy, associated with the triple planetary crisis: climate change, biodiversity loss, and pollution;
+• To highlight the challenges of the blue economy related to the triple planetary crisis: climate change, biodiversity loss, and pollution;

-• Introduce the Law of the Sea and regulatory frameworks that define and govern activities across various aquatic spaces;
+• To introduce the Law of the Sea and the regulatory framework governing activities in different aquatic spaces;

-• Present methodologies for managing large-scale, complex, multisectoral, and multidisciplinary projects;
+• To present methodologies for managing large-scale, cross-sectoral, and multidisciplinary projects of high complexity;

-• Present methodologies that support sustainable and regenerative development, as well as the design of strategies, action plans, and projects.
+• To present methodologies that support sustainable and regenerative development, and the design of strategies, action plans, and projects.

 Participants Profile

-This Postgraduation Program is aimed at all individuals and organizations seeking to seize the professional and organizational development opportunities offered by the sustainable and regenerative blue economy.
+This Postgraduation Program is aimed at individuals and organizations seeking to take advantage of the professional and organizational development opportunities offered by the sustainable and regenerative blue economy.

 It is particularly relevant for: